jamesrwilliams/personal-site/src/posts/2020/2020-10-19-google-app-script-formatting.md

 ## Rich Text Formatting

-We've now got an array of our original values stored in `entries`, and an array of offsets denoting the start and end of each substring that we want to be translated in `translatableStrings`.
+We've now got an array of our original values stored in `entries`, and an array of offsets denoting the start and end of each substring that we want to be formatted in `translatableStrings`.
 Time for formatting.
-I abstracted the formatting portion into its own function that accepts a string, an array of offsets (start & end pairs), and returns a rich formatted string.
+I abstracted the formatting logic into its own function that accepts a string, an array of offsets (start & end pairs), and returns a rich formatted string.

 ```js
 /**